 This course provides students with valuable fitness, wellness, and exercise information through lectures, assignments, and labs.
 Students will also engage in a variety of activities, exercise, and team sports throughout the semester for a complete wellness experience.
 Recommended: Eligible for READ 1106 and ENGC 0900.
-Offered: Fall, Spring.

-EXSC 1129 Fitness for Life I 2 cr
+EXSC 1129 Fitness for Life I

 Cardiovascular and strength enhancement through participation in an aerobic super circuit program.
 Selected strength training and cardiovascular equipment will be used.
 Assessment of current level of fitness helps students evaluate present status and set goals.
 Post test shows improvement and areas needing continued emphasis.
 Proper nutrition, weight management, and healthy lifestyle information is presented.
 Appropriate for all ages and fitness levels.
 Additional fee for this course.
 Recommended: Eligible for READ 0960.
-Offered: Fall, Spring.